-In addition, the Board of Directors approved arrangements designed to provide that the Company will have the continued dedication and commitment of its remaining employees, including executives, determined to be key to the Company's planned go-forward operations.
+In September 2023, the Board of Directors approved arrangements designed to provide that the Company will have the continued dedication and commitment of its remaining employees, including executives, determined to be key to the Company's planned go-forward operations.
 The Board of Directors approved, and management implemented, a retention program for employees remaining with the Company which includes cash retention bonuses totaling \$1.2 million for certain retained employees, provided that they remain within the Company through various requisite service periods.
 As a result, these cash retention bonuses are being accrued over the requisite service period.
-During the period ended September 30, 2023, there has been no retention accrual recognized.
+With respect to the CEO of the Company, he is only entitled to a cash bonus upon the achievement of certain corporate and strategic milestones for the Company.
+During the period ended March 31, 2024, the Company's retention accrual was \$0.5 million.
+During the year ended December 31, 2023, the Company's retention accrual was \$0.4 million.